tiansanjorge/microfrontends-architecture/README.md

 ## 🧠 Overview

-The application is composed of:
+This is a minimal microfrontend architecture built to demonstrate how independent frontend applications can be composed into a single system.

-- **Host application** (main-app)
+The focus is on:

-- **2 independent microfrontends**
+- Runtime integration using Module Federation
-- **Shared component library**
+- Clear separation between host and remotes

-Each part is developed and executed independently, enabling separation of concerns and team scalability.
+- Basic shared UI through a reusable component

 ---